-1% Decrease 1% Increase

-in Discount Discount in Discount

-Rate (6.00%) Rate (7.00%) Rate (8.00%)

-Proportionate share of the net pension , , ,
+1% Decrease in Discount 1% Increase in Discount Rate (6.00%) Rate (7.00%) Discount Rate (8.00%) Proportionate share of the net pension liability: \$370,520,037 \$247,830,309 \$145,813,735

-liability: - \$ 351,592,865 \$ 226,014,499 \$ 124,227,338

 Pension Liabilities, Pension Expense, and Deferred outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2023, the District reports a liability of \$226,014,499 for its proportionate share of the TRS's net pension liability.
+At June 30, 2024, the District reports a liability of \$247,830,309 for its proportionate share of the TRS's net pension liability.
 This liability reflects a reduction for State pension support provided to the District.
 The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the District were as follows:

-District's proportionate share of the collective net pension liability \$ 226,014,499 State's proportionate share that is associated with the District 211,300,112 Total \$ 437,314,611
+District's proportionate share of the collective net pension liability \$ 247,830,309 State's proportionate share that is associated with the District 233,515,123 Total \$ 481,345,432

-The net pension liability was measured as of August 31, 2021 and rolled forward to August 31, 2022 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The employer's portion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period of September 1, 2021 through August 31, 2022.
+The net pension liability was measured as of August 31, 2022 and rolled forward to August 31, 2023 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The employer's portion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period of September 1, 2022 through August 31, 2023.

-At August 31, 2022, the District's proportion of the collective net pension liability was 0.3807045468% which was an increase of .0201092174% from its proportion measured as of August 31, 2021.
+At August 31, 2023, the District's proportion of the collective net pension liability was 0.3607934822% which was a decrease of .0199110646 from its proportion measured as of August 31, 2022.

 Changes Since the Prior Actuarial Valuation.
-The actuarial assumptions and methods have been modified since the determination of the prior year's Net Pension Liability.
-These new assumptions were adopted in conjunction with an actuarial experience study.
-The primary assumption change was the lowering of the single discount rate from 7.25 percent to 7.00 percent.
+The actuarial assumptions and methods are the same as used in the determination of the prior year's Net Pension Liability.